9th Annual Entrepreneurship Law Center Conference

 From the initial idea to launching a new venture, an entrepreneur encounters legal questions every step of the way.

-Northwestern University School of Law is proud to present its Eighth Annual Entrepreneurship Law Conference.
-The Conference is designed as a forum to explore various legal issues that entrepreneurs face when considering new ventures.
+Northwestern University School of Law's Ninth Annual Entrepreneurship Law Conference is designed as a forum to explore various legal issues that entrepreneurs face when considering new ventures.
 Panel discussions include such topics as entity selection, founder agreements, venture and angel financing, intellectual property, and employment issues.
-The focus of each of these discussions is to provide practical, relevant information on these and other issues.
+The focus of each of these discussions is to provide practical, relevant information on these and other legal issues.

-Securing Funding: VC and Angel Investing.
+Financing the New Venture.
 At the early stages of an idea, financing could be the difference between success and failure.
-Our panelists will include prominent Venture Capitalists and Angels to give insight into what they look for in the companies they choose to fund, entrepreneurs who have gone through the funding process, and attorneys who have negotiated the terms of the deals.
+Our panelists will include prominent investors to give insight into what they look for in the companies they choose to fund, entrepreneurs who have gone through the funding process, and attorneys who have negotiated the terms of the deals.

 This conference is made possible through the generosity of:

 The nearest paid parking structure is located at 222 E. Huron (C-Lot, Huron-St. Clair Self Park), but there is also street parking.
 You must enter the main law school entrance at 375 E. Chicago Ave., between Levy Mayer Hall and the Rubloff Building.
-Other doors may be locked, so please use the main law school entrance.
+Other doors may be locked.

 Parking Information | Driving Directions